aws-neuron/aws-neuron-sdk/release-notes/tensorflow-neuron.md

 ## Summary

-This version is available only in released DLAMI v26.0.
+This version is available only in released DLAMI v26.0 and is based on TensorFlow version 1.15.0.
 Please [update](./dlami-release-notes.md#known-issues) to latest version.

 ## Major New Features